 - knowledge base

-LinkedIn and Indeed are two of the most widely-used platforms for professional engagement.
+LinkedIn and Indeed are two of the most widely-used platforms for professional engagement, and for good reason.
 Whether you’re hiring new employees, getting eyes on your brand, or networking with potential partners, you need a tool to get the job done.